-IS welcomes families who are looking for a blended program with strong, well-developed classroom, field, and home-study components.
+IS welcomes families who are looking for a blended program with a mixture of classroom learning, field trips, and home study.
 Families with many different family structures and educational philosophies have thrived in IS.

 That said, IS is not a good match for all students or families.
 Because of its emphasis on community development and long-term projects, it is not designed to support prolonged or frequent student absences.
 Participation in the program must be the voluntary choice of each student, and each student must be motivated to study within the terms of the agreement, both during on-campus class days and home study days.
 Repeated experience has shown that the Independent Study Program is NOT appropriate for:

 How do IS students interact with the rest of Pacific School?

 IS students benefit from the many fabulous programs and features of Pacific Elementary School, including its production-quality school garden, award winning school lunch program, extensive school library, proximity to San Vicente Creek and the beach (used for field science activities), and experienced, caring staff.
 There is childcare available from 12:30 to 5:30 which is open to IS students at reasonable rates.
 Pacific School offers a few after-school activities, including chorus.
-IS students in fourth through sixth grade have the option to participate in the instrumental music program on Wednesdays.
+IS students in fourth through sixth grade have the option to participate in the instrumental music program.
 Fifth and sixth grade students have the option to participate in the school’s award winning FoodLab program, and sixth graders fundraise for and enjoy multi-day camping trips.
 All students are encouraged to participate in the annual student-made film festival.

 My family lives in the Davenport School District.
 Are we guaranteed a spot in the Independent Study Program?

 No. Admission to the program depends on space available and whether the program is an appropriate fit for the student and family.
 If you are a new family interested in IS, follow the directions here.
 If you are a returning family interested in IS, follow the directions here.